shadowrunners/Scarlett/README.md

 ## Credits
 This library is heavily inspired by [LavaSrc](https://github.com/topi314/LavaSrc).
 If you want to use Lavalink instead of this, I highly recommend installing this plugin.
 Alongside this, huge thanks go to the many Deezer related projects that helped me understand Deezer's encryption algorithm and how their private API works.

+Uses the Blowfish library from [egoroof](https://github.com/egoroof/blowfish).
+Source code is contained the Utils/Blowfish folder, was taken and put into the project to maintain CJS compatiblity (maintainer only provides an MJS file).
+All credits go to them for the library.